NEUBIAS/training-resources/_modules/filter_objects.md

 figure_legend:

 activity_preface: |
   Open a label mask image and remove labels (objects) from it.
-Discuss how filtering can also be done afterwards using execel.
+Discuss how filtering can also be done afterwards using a spread-sheet software.
-  Advantages to created a filtered label image.
+  Advantages to create a filtered label image.

 activities:
     - ["ImageJ Macro & GUI", "filter_objects/activities/filter_objects_imagejmacro_gui.ijm", "java"]